HarrisonKramer/optiland/docs/index.rst

    This project is under active development.

 **Optiland** is a powerful, Python-based, open-source lens design and analysis framework.
-With its intuitive interface, Optiland enables the design, optimization, and analysis of complex optical systems, from paraxial and real raytracing to advanced polarization, coatings, and wavefront analyses.
+With a simple and intuitive Python interface, Optiland enables the design, optimization, and analysis of complex optical systems, from paraxial and real raytracing to advanced polarization, coatings, and wavefront analyses.
 It supports 2D/3D visualization, comprehensive tolerancing, global optimization, and freeform optics, among other features.
 Built on the speed of NumPy and